-Per our annual tradition every Eighth of March, we pause now to reflect upon the legacy of Alexander Salkind --- never more so than on this, the 20th anniversary of his passing.
+Per our annual tradition every Eighth of March, on the anniversary of his passing, we pause now to reflect upon the legacy of Alexander Salkind.
 When he left us on March 8th, 1997, it looked as though the entire entertainment world had all but passed him by.
 By his own choice, Alexander had all but reduced himself to becoming a dinosaur in the film industry.
 The financial constraints that had practically guaranteed the initial U.S. boxoffice failure of Christopher Columbus: The Discovery had taken too much of a burden on Alexander, both personally and emotionally.

 As we have done many times in these pages, and, quite frankly, as we will continue to do in the years to come, we ask: Why?